iatoolkit/iatoolkit/docs/companies_and_components.md

-├── Data Sources                   # Structured data sources (SQL databases) │   └── sql[]                      # List of SQL data source definitions │       ├── database               # Logical name for this database │       ├── connection_string_env  # Env var name with the DB connection URI │       ├── description            # Natural-language description of what this DB contains │       ├── include_all_tables     # If true, auto-load all tables from this DB
+├── Data Sources                   # Structured data sources (SQL databases) │   └── sql[]                      # List of SQL data source definitions │       ├── database               # Logical name for this database │       ├── schema                 # name of the schema within the database │       ├── connection_string_env  # Env var name with the DB connection URI │       ├── description            # Natural-language description of what this DB contains │       ├── include_all_tables     # If true, auto-load all tables from this DB